mraniki/tt/README.md

 ### V1.3
 - Support limit order for DEX (1inch) and review feasibility for dydx / Kwenta / GMX
+- Review testmode command to be part of the switch command
+- Refactoring of more complex functions

 ### v1.4

-- Support limit order for DEX (v3)
-- Support Uniswap V3 (more testing needed)
+- Support Uniswap V3
-- Review testmode command to be part of the switch command.

 ### v1.5

+- Support limit order for DEX (Uniswap v3)
 - Support futures and margin for CEX (to be tested via CCXT)
 - Support STOPLOSS TAKEPROFIT for CEX
 - Support multiple TAKEPROFIT target for CEX